dhutapratama/docs/scout.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Scout](https://github.com/laravel/scout) provides a simple, driver based solution for adding full-text search to your [Eloquent models](/docs/{{version}}/eloquent).
+[Lets Scout](https://github.com/laravel/scout) provides a simple, driver based solution for adding full-text search to your [Eloquent models](/docs/{{version}}/eloquent).
 Using model observers, Scout will automatically keep your search indexes in sync with your Eloquent records.

 Currently, Scout ships with [Algolia](https://www.algolia.com/), [MeiliSearch](https://www.meilisearch.com), and MySQL / PostgreSQL (`database`) drivers.
 In addition, Scout includes a "collection" driver that is designed for local development usage and does not require any external dependencies or third-party services.
 Furthermore, writing custom drivers is simple and you are free to extend Scout with your own search implementations.